 The reason is because true success is not necessarily associated with fame, fortune, or power.
 These may accompany success, but they do not define success.
 Experiencing true success in the most important roles of our lives has much more to do with character, attitude, and integrity than with fame, fortune, or power.
 In fact, we all know of famous, rich, powerful people we'd never consider truly successful.

-At the same time, I personally know people who are not famous, don't have a lot of money, and are definitely not powerful who I would argue are extremely successful.
-No matter what life throws their way, they continue to strive for excellence, embrace integrity, and live with character.
-In other words, they hold true to their values and continue to live lives of hope!
+At the same time, if you're like me, you know people who aren't famous, don't have a lot of money, and can't boast about any type of powerful position, yet you see them as incredibly successful.
+No matter what life throws at them, they strive for excellence, embrace integrity, and live with character.
+In other words, they hold true to their values and live lives of hope!

-Hope is one of those character traits I often observe in people I consider truly successful.
-Hope is powerful!
-It’s inspiring!!
-It allows people to make the best decisions and live their best lives often in the midst of challenging and even overwhelming circumstances.
+Hope is one of those live-it-forward character traits found in most people who are truly successful.
+Their hope is powerful and inspiring.
+It helps them live into their best story even in the midst of challenging and often overwhelming circumstances.

 Yet hope is hard to define.
 It's more than optimism; more than positivity.
 What exactly is hope?

-The best definition I've read came from Dr. Asa Andrews book, Empowering Your Health.
+One of the best definitions I've read came from Dr. Asa Andrew's book, Empowering Your Health.
 In it, he quotes Dr. Jerome Groopman, M.D. who practiced hematology and oncology for thirty years.
 Throughout the years, Dr. Groopman's patients taught him about the power of hope.
-Here's the quote Dr. Andrews uses from the book The Anatomy of Hope:
+Here's the quote Dr. Andrew uses from the book The Anatomy of Hope: